devanharikumar89/fss16ASE/read/week4.md

 Future work includes extending the experimentation with further case-studies in order to assess the scalability of the approach.
 It involves addressing the adequacy of the proposed model for supporting maintenance and testing activity involving RIA's.

 ## Scope for improvement :
- * The whole reverse engineering process of building a Finite State Machine from Rich Internet Applications is done solely based on just the one app which severely limits our sample space.
+The whole reverse engineering process of building a Finite State Machine from Rich Internet Applications is done solely based on just the one app which severely limits our sample space.
+The paper doesnot mention anything about how the proposed FSM model will support the testing and maintenance activities involving RIA-s.
+All the states of the application have not been exhaustively mapped into the FSM model that has been developed in the paper.
- * Only an FSM option is being explored in this paper, and